happy-machine/ul-timezones/README.md

 **Install dependencies** - inside the folder ./clent *yarn install*

 <br></br>
 Before execution, make .env files in both folders.
-Copy the .example-env to set ports, passwords and mySQL credentials and table names.
+Copy the .example-env contents into the new .env files.

+Seed the database and test the app:

+- *npm run migrate*
+- *knex seed:run --knexfile=./CLI/knexfile.js*

+The seeds in ./CLI will insert a seed user with a sha encoded key into the mySQL db.
+To test the app with this user, use the example value for SECRET ("MYSECRETSTRING").
+The seeded user can login using username: root and password: "some_hash" in the UI's login form.
+<br></br>
 **Build and start the API** - *npm run dev* or *npm run watch* (hot reloading)
 **Build and start the UI** - *yarn start*